Sign up for this email series:

 Some rheumatologists have concerns about the current diagnostic criteria for axial spondyloarthritis.
 For instance, some criteria tend to differ between men and women.
 Women are less likely to show axial spondyloarthritis damage on X-rays and less likely to have elevated CRP levels.
 Women are also more likely to experience a delay in axial spondyloarthritis diagnosis than men.
 There is also an ongoing discussion about how to interpret MRI scans, and whether some changes visible on scans may also be present in people without axial spondyloarthritis.

 An axial spondyloarthritis diagnosis may also require ruling out other conditions that can cause inflammatory back pain in a process called differential diagnosis.
 For instance, rheumatoid arthritis is a similar condition, but there usually are enough differences between the two to distinguish them.
-Both have similar patterns of bone erosion that can be seen on imaging, but axial spondyloarthritis may also have regrowth of bone in the affected area.
+Both have similar patterns of bone erosion that can be seen on imaging, but axSpA may also have regrowth of bone in the affected area.

-If you do receive a diagnosis of axial spondyloarthritis, you are classified as having either nonradiographic axial spondyloarthritis or radiographic axial spondyloarthritis (also referred to as ankylosing spondylitis).
-The difference between the two is fairly simple.
-Nonradiographic axial spondyloarthritis is diagnosed when there are enough symptoms, based on the classification criteria, but there are no changes visible on imaging scans.
 Radiographic axial spondyloarthritis is diagnosed when criteria for axial spondyloarthritis are present along with damage that is visible on scans.
 Radiographic axial spondyloarthritis is sometimes called ankylosing spondylitis, which refers to a later stage of the condition where bones in the spine fuse to one another.

-Read more about Early Signs and Symptoms of Spondyloarthritis.
+Read more about early signs and symptoms of spondyloarthritis.

 Receiving a diagnosis of axial spondyloarthritis is a step in the right direction toward understanding and treating your condition.
 If you’re experiencing symptoms associated with axial spondyloarthritis, it’s best to share your concerns with your doctor as soon as possible.

-A MySpondylitisTeam Member said:
+A MySpondylitisTeam Member